 What Is Visual Perception?

 copyscape notice

 What is visual perception?
 How does visual perception work?
-On this page, I try to answer some common questions that parents have, illustrated with an example from everyday childhood life.
+On this page, I try to answer these questions, illustrated with an example from everyday childhood life.

+What Is Visual Perception?